 Final Programme is now published.

-It is now possible to register for the Crossing Boundaries conference.
+It is now possible to rewatch the sessions which has been recorded during the IBA Crossing Boundaries conference.

 Parkstad, the netherlands